MSREnable/HandsFreeSoundJam/usage.md

 - Surgeon 1 is bound to the Melody 2 track

 ### Loop Mode

+Dwelling on the "Loop Mode" button takes you to the loop mode screen.

 The loop mode screen toggles loop mode on a particular track.
 When loop mode is enabled, launched clips associated with that track will continuously loop.